getlantern/lantern/README.md

-# GoSet
+# Goset

-GoSet is a basic and simple *thread safe* SET data structure implementation in Go.
+Goset is a basic and simple **thread safe** SET data structure implementation in Go.
 Because it's thread safe, you can use it concurrently with your goroutines.

-For more info look at godoc: [GoSet godoc](http://godoc.org/github.com/fatih/goset)
+For more info look at godoc: [Goset godoc](http://godoc.org/github.com/fatih/goset)

 ## Install